sfergusond/Running2Win-Strava-Importer/README.md

 After completing both, your terminal should resemble something like this:
 ![step5](https://github.com/sfergusond/imgdump/blob/master/step5.png?raw=true)
-_(If you get some kind of error, then you didn't install Python3.7 correctly.
+_(If you get some kind of error, then you didn't install Python correctly.
 Uninstall Python and try again from step 3)_

 6. Next, copy ```pip install -r requirements.txt``` into the command line and hit ENTER on your keyboard.
 A bunch of stuff will download.